mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

             happy few.
           name: Maria Hansen
           title: International Arts Leader
-    subheading: Inclusion is a sense of belonging.
+    subheading: Inclusion requires a sense of belonging.
 These books describe strategies for achieving that sense; in the classroom, in the community, and in wider society.
 related_stories:
   - ""
 ---